kulasklan/Parkiline-without-CRM/BITRIX_CRM_SETUP.md

 ### 2.2 Test the Integration

 1. Open your website in a browser
-2. Navigate to the CRM Dashboard: `crm-dashboard.html`
+2. Navigate to the Admin Panel: `admin.html`
-3. Go to **Settings** in the left sidebar
-4. Paste your webhook URL in the input field
+3. Paste your webhook URL in the Bitrix24 configuration section
-5. Click **"Save & Test Connection"**
+4. Click **"Test Connection"**
-6. You should see a success message if the connection works
+5. You should see a success message if the connection works

 ## Step 3: Customize Bitrix24 Fields (Optional)